You are Done! But then after CPA Exam, what’s next?

 Most states requires CPA candidates to accumulate 1 to 2 years of accounting experience.
-A handful of states recognize only experience in public accounting, but many states are ok with either public or non-public accounting.
+A handful of states recognize only experience in public accounting, but most states nowadays are fine with general accounting and taxation work.

 Most state boards require your experience to be supervised, and verified by an active CPA licensee as part of the license requirement.
 For details, check the CPA Exam Requirements by State and click on the corresponding link of your state.

 When you have everything fulfilled, download the license application form from the State Board, together with the initial license fee.
 Fast turnaround time for most states.

 Once you are done with your state CPA licensing, you may choose to apply for the AICPA — the largest professional accounting body in the world.
 You will also need to fulfill the CPE requirements but in most cases it would be the same as the ones required by your state.

 6. Explore CPE Providers

 In order to keep your license active, you are required to take continuing professional education on a regular basis, typically 80-120 hours every 2-3 years.
 Here are the requirements for your state board and for AICPA.

 For Your Further Reading

 - Is the CPA Ethics Exam difficult?